Mac Mail Setup

 Troubleshooting

-If you receive an error regarding "too many connections" or "error 500," there are a few options that is available to troubleshoot these errors.
+If you receive an error regarding "too many connections" or "error 500," there are a few options that are available to troubleshoot these errors.

 Try a Different Mail Client